wilsonlengo/AT3---Terminal-App/README.md

 # **Implementation Plan**
 ### **_Welcome Feature (lowest priority)_**
-The "Welcome to Subway" message will be printed out in (hopefully) block letters with an imported module.
+The "Welcome to Subway" message will be printed out in (hopefully) with cowsay.
+I plan on welcoming the customer with a turtle!
 <br>
 **Deadline:** Saturday